Pverheijen/peterverheijen.nl/content/posts/2024-10-10-five-dysfunctions.md

-title = "The Five Dysfunctions of a Team: A Breakdown for Team Leaders" date = 2024-10-10 draft = true
+title = "The Five Dysfunctions of a Team: A Breakdown for Team Leaders" date = 2024-10-10 draft = true description = "An overview of 'The Five Dysfunctions of a Team' by Patrick Lencioni, highlighting the common challenges that teams face and how leaders can address them."
 [taxonomies]
 tags = ["blogs", "books", "team leadership", "Patrick Lencioni", "dysfunctions"]
 +++